evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Performance/_index.md

 ---
 title: Lucid Air Dream Edition Performance
 linktitle: "Air Dream Edition Performance"
 description: "Lucid Air Dream Edition Performance is an all-electric sedan with a WLTP range of up to 861 km (535 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true